Porsche: Origin

 The Porsche-designed Schwimmwagen is the most-produced amphibious car in history.

-During World War II, Volkswagen production turned to the military version of the Volkswagen Beetle, the Kübelwagen, 52,000 produced, and Schwimmwagen, 15,584 produced.
+During World War II, Volkswagen production turned to the military version of the Beetle, the Kübelwagen (of which 52,000 were produced), and Schwimmwagen (of which 15,584 were produced).
 Porsche produced several designs for heavy tanks during the war, losing out to Henschel & Son in both contracts that ultimately led to the Tiger I and the Tiger II.
 However, not all this work was wasted, as the chassis Porsche designed for the Tiger I was used as the base for the Elefant tank destroyer.
 Porsche also developed the Maus super-heavy tank in the closing stages of the war, producing two prototypes.
-Ferdinand Porsche's biographer, Fabian Müller, wrote that Porsche had thousands of people forcibly brought to work at their factories during the war.
+Ferdinand Porsche's biographer, Fabian Müller, wrote that Porsche had thousands of people forcibly brought to work at its factories during the war.
 The workers wore the letter "P" on their clothing at all times.
 It stood not for "Porsche", but for "Poland".

 At the end of World War II in 1945, the Volkswagen factory at KdF-Stadt fell to the British.
 Ferdinand lost his position as chairman of the board of management of Volkswagen, and Ivan Hirst, a British Army major, was put in charge of the factory.
 (Note: In Wolfsburg, the Volkswagen company magazine dubbed him "The British Major who saved Volkswagen".)
-On 15 December of that year, Ferdinand was arrested for war crimes, but not tried.
-During his 20-month imprisonment, Ferdinand Porsche's son, Ferry Porsche, decided to build his own car because he could not find an existing one that he wanted to buy.
+On 15 December 1945, Ferdinand was arrested for war crimes, but not tried.
+During his 20-month imprisonment, his son, Ferry Porsche, decided to build his own car because he could not find an existing one that he wanted to buy.
 He also had to steer the company through some of its most difficult days until his father's release in August 1947.

-The first models of what was to become the 356 were built in a small sawmill in Gmünd, Austria.
+The first models of what was to become the Porsche 356 were built in a small sawmill in Gmünd, Austria.
 The prototype car was shown to German auto dealers, and when pre-orders reached a set threshold, production (with aluminum body) was begun by Porsche Konstruktionen GesmbH, founded by Ferry and Louise.
 Many regard the 356 as the first Porsche simply because it was the first model sold by the fledgling company.
 After production of the 356 was taken over by the father's Dr. Ing. h.c.
-F. Porsche GmbH in Stuttgart in 1950, Porsche commissioned a Zuffenhausen-based company, Reutter Karosserie, which had previously collaborated with the firm on Volkswagen Beetle prototypes, to produce the 356's steel body.
-In 1952, Porsche constructed an assembly plant (Werk 2) across the street from Reutter Karosserie; the main road in front of Werk 1, the oldest Porsche building, is now known as Porschestraße.
+F. Porsche GmbH in 1950, Porsche commissioned Zuffenhausen-based company Reutter Karosserie, which had previously collaborated with the firm on Volkswagen Beetle prototypes, to produce the 356's steel body.
+In 1952, Porsche constructed the Werk 2 assembly plant across the street from Reutter Karosserie; the main road in front of Werk 1, the oldest Porsche building, is now known as Porschestraße.
 The 356 was road-certified in 1948.